-We understand the risks affecting children and young people and understand how to identify individual children who may be susceptible to radicalisation and what to do to support them.
-We will assess the risk of children being drawn into terrorism, including support for extremist ideas such as Right Wing, Far Right, International, Incel, Far Left, and Environmental related influences.
+We understand the risks affecting children and young people and understand how to identify individual students who may be susceptible to radicalisation and what to do to support them.
+We will assess the risk of children being drawn into terrorism, including support for extremist ideas such as Islamist extremism, Extreme Right Wing and Online Extremism.